iamxiaoma/app-framework/tutorial/setup.md

 ## Reboot

-At the end of the installation process, you should reboot your computer
+At the end of the installation process, you should reboot your computer.

 ---